kevquirk/kq-jekyll/_posts/2023/2023-04-06-self-hosted-microblog.md

 So Jekyll was out.
 What else was there out there?
 Well, I'd already researched a number of [alternative blogging platforms](https://kevquirk.com/my-blogging-utopia/), so I decided to start with that list and I ended up narrowing it down to 2 options:

 1. **[Hyblog](https://github.com/colin-walker/hyblog)** is a custom built, PHP based blogging platform, by Colin Walker.
-It's actually what he uses on [his blog](https://colinwalker.blog).
+It's based on what he uses on [his blog](https://colinwalker.blog).
 It ticked pretty much all the boxes, and I very nearly went with it
 2. **[Good old WordPress](https://wordpress.org)** is what I ended up going with, as I know it well and could integrate it with all the services I wanted, very easily.
 I even had a theme that I'd built which is 90% the same as the theme on this blog

 ## Winning with WordPress